 Mr St-Pierre stressed the importance of UN-SPIDER as a knowledge hub: “Knowledge management and dissemination of knowledge are also central elements of UN-SPIDER and a constant focus of our whole team.”
 UN-SPIDER’s Knowledge Portal www.un-spider.org is the main instrument of the programme’s knowledge management efforts.

 Finally, he underlined UN-SPIDER's involvement in the development of the post-2015 development agenda and the development of a new global framework for disaster risk reduction, which will be discussed in Sendai, Japan in March 2015.
-It is UN-SPIDER's goal to promote the use of space-based information in the context of sustainable development and disaster risk reduction.
+It is UN-SPIDER's goal to promote the use of in the context of sustainable development and disaster risk reduction.